telerik/ajax-docs/controls/filter/field-editors/custom.md

 You can find the code for the definition of a custom field editor with a RadComboBox in it	below:

->note The names of the custom filter classes should differ from the names of the built-in filters ones.
+>tip The names of the custom filter classes should differ from the names of the built-in filters ones.
 >